awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

     If the new column is nullable, Oracle updates all the table rows before logging the DDL itself\.
 As a result, AWS DMS captures the changes but doesn't update the target\.
 With the new column set to `NULL`, if the target table has no primary key or unique index subsequent updates raise a "zero rows affected" message\.
   + AWS DMS doesn't support XA transactions in replication while using Oracle LogMiner\.
   + Oracle LogMiner doesn't support connections to a pluggable database \(PDB\)\.
 To connect to a PDB, access the redo logs using Binary Reader\.
+  + SHRINK SPACE operations aren’t supported\.
 + When you use Binary Reader, AWS DMS has these limitations:
   + It doesn't support table clusters\.
   + It supports only table\-level `SHRINK SPACE` operations\.
-This level includes the full table, partitions, and subpartitions\.
+This level includes the full table, partitions, and sub\-partitions\.
   + It doesn't support changes to index\-organized tables with key compression\.
   + It doesn't support implementing online redo logs on raw devices\.
   + Binary Reader supports TDE only for self\-managed Oracle databases since RDS for Oracle doesn't support wallet password retrieval for TDE encryption keys\.